cybergu0ck/notes/engineering/mechatronics/ros-2/nodes.md

 ros2 node list
 ```

-- If we run the above command (after runnin the above executable, i.e. the Node must be active), we get the name of the node as "/turtlesim"
+- If we run the above command (after running the above executable, i.e. the Node must be active), we get the name of the node as "/turtlesim"

   ```bash
   /turtlesim